valleyofdoom/PC-Tuning/README.md

 > [!IMPORTANT]
 > Unexpected behavior occurs when a process affinity is set to both reserved and unreserved CPUs.
 Ensure to set the affinity to either reserved or unreserved CPUs, not a combination of both.

-### 11.44.1.
-Use Cases
+<h3 id="use-cases">11.44.1.
+Use Cases</h3>

 - Hinting to the OS to schedule tasks on a group of CPUs.
 An example of this with modern platforms could be reserving E-Cores (efficiency cores) or either CCX/CCDs so that tasks are scheduled on P-Cores (performance cores) or other CCX/CCDs by default.
 With this approach, you can explicitly enforce background and unimportant tasks to be scheduled on the reserved CPUs.
 Note that this is purely an example and the logic can be flipped, but some latency-sensitive processes and modules are protected so affinity policies may fail which is a major limitation.
 There are several possibilities and trade-offs to consider.
 Note that performance can degrade when reserving E-Cores or other CCX/CCDs as applications may make use of them.
 Therefore, it is vital that you measure performance scaling when reserving cores whether it be one, a few or a set of CPUs.
 Another way of severly degrading performance by reserving E-Cores or CCX/CCDs is that the scheduler or applications can specifically target reserved cores for work to be scheduled on them as the ``RealTime`` field is set to 1 in the [SYSTEM_CPU_SET_INFORMATION](https://learn.microsoft.com/en-us/windows/win32/api/winnt/ns-winnt-system_cpu_set_information) struct

 - Reserving CPUs that have specific modules assigned to be scheduled on them

-## 11.45.
-Analyzing Event Viewer
+<h2 id="analyzing-event-viewer">11.45.
+Analyzing Event Viewer</h2>

 This step isn't required, but can help to justify unexplained performance issues or issues in general.
 Ensure that there are no errors present on Event Viewer by typing ``eventvwr.msc`` in ``Win+R`` as anything you may have changed to your operating system could lead to internal errors or exceptions being thrown periodically.

 - Merge the ``ets-enable.reg`` file that was generated in section [11.36.
-Event Trace Sessions (ETS)](#1136-event-trace-sessions-ets) if applicable as it is required for event logging
+Event Trace Sessions (ETS)](#event-trace-sessions-ets) if applicable as it is required for event logging

-## 11.46.
-Virtualization Based Security (VBS)
+<h2 id="virtualization-based-security-vbs">11.46.
+Virtualization Based Security (VBS)</h2>

 Virtualization Based Security negatively impacts performance ([1](https://www.tomshardware.com/news/windows-11-gaming-benchmarks-performance-vbs-hvci-security)) and in some cases, it is enabled by default.
 Its status can be determined by typing ``msinfo32`` in ``Win+R`` and can be disabled ([1](https://www.tomshardware.com/how-to/disable-vbs-windows-11), [2](https://support.microsoft.com/en-us/windows/options-to-optimize-gaming-performance-in-windows-11-a255f612-2949-4373-a566-ff6f3f474613)) if required.
 On the other hand, [privacyguides.org](https://www.privacyguides.org/en/os/windows/group-policies/) recommend keeping it enabled.

-## 11.47.
-CPU Idle States
+<h2 id="cpu-idle-states">11.47.
+CPU Idle States</h2>

 > [!CAUTION]
-> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).
+> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#benchmarking)).

 Disabling idle states forces C-State 0, which can be seen in [HWiNFO](https://www.hwinfo.com), and is in Microsoft's recommendations for configuring devices for real-time performance ([1](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/soft-real-time/soft-real-time-device)).
 Forcing C-State 0 mitigates the undesirable delay to execute new instructions on a CPU that has entered a deeper power-saving state at the expense of higher temperatures and power consumption.
 Therefore, I would recommend keeping idle states enabled for the majority of readers as other problems can occur due to these side effects (e.g. throttling, power issues).
 The CPU temperature should not increase to the point of thermal throttling because you should have already assessed that in section [9.
-Stability, Hardware Clocking and Thermal Performance](#9-stability-hardware-clocking-and-thermal-performance).
+Stability, Hardware Clocking and Thermal Performance](#stability-hardware-clocking-and-thermal-performance).

 If a static CPU frequency is not set, the effects of forcing C-State 0 should be assessed in terms of frequency boosting behavior.
 For example, you certainly wouldn't want to disable idle states when relying on Precision Boost Overdrive (PBO), Turbo Boost or similar features.
 Avoid disabling idle states with Hyper-Threading/Simultaneous Multithreading enabled as single-threaded performance is usually negatively impacted.

-### 11.47.1.
-Enable Idle States (default)
+<h3 id="enable-idle-states-default">11.47.1.
+Enable Idle States (default)</h3>

 ```bat
 powercfg /setacvalueindex scheme_current sub_processor 5d76a2ca-e8c0-402f-a133-2158492d58ad 0 && powercfg /setactive scheme_current
 ```

-### 11.47.2.
-Disable Idle States
+<h3 id="disable-idle-states">11.47.2.
+Disable Idle States</h3>

 ```bat
 powercfg /setacvalueindex scheme_current sub_processor 5d76a2ca-e8c0-402f-a133-2158492d58ad 1 && powercfg /setactive scheme_current
 ```

-## 11.48.
-Thread Quantums and Scheduling
+<h2 id="thread-quantums-and-scheduling">11.48.
+Thread Quantums and Scheduling</h2>

 > [!CAUTION]
-> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).
+> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#benchmarking)).

 A quantum is the time designated for which a thread can execute before the scheduler evaluates whether another thread with the same priority is scheduled to execute.
 If a thread finishes its quantum and no other threads at its priority level are ready to execute, the scheduler allows the thread to continue running for an additional quantum.
 The quantum can be controlled with the registry key below, in addition to defining how much time of the quantum is allocated to background and foreground threads.
 The value is represented as a 6-bit bitmask such that each of the three pairs of bits determine the quantum's characteristics and distribution of time between background and foreground threads.
 By default, it is set to ``0x2`` which corresponds to ``0b000010`` and has different meanings on client and server editions as explained shortly.